CODIANZ/another-rxrust/implementation_status.md

 - [ ] [TimeInterval](https://reactivex.io/documentation/operators/timeinterval.html) — convert an Observable that emits items into one that emits indications of the amount of time elapsed between those emissions
 - [ ] [Timeout](https://reactivex.io/documentation/operators/timeout.html) — mirror the source Observable, but issue an error notification if a particular period of time elapses without any emitted items
 - [ ] [Timestamp](https://reactivex.io/documentation/operators/timestamp.html) — attach a timestamp to each item emitted by an Observable
-- [ ] [Using](https://reactivex.io/documentation/operators/using.html) — create a disposable resource that has the same lifespan as the Observable
+- [x] [Using](https://reactivex.io/documentation/operators/using.html) — create a disposable resource that has the same lifespan as the Observable
+  - `utils::Using`

 ### Conditional and Boolean Operators